Hospice and Palliative Medicine Fellowship – Northeast

 About us

-Our one-year Hospice and Palliative Medicine (HPM) Fellowship – Northeast will train you to care for patients living with serious or terminal chronic illnesses in northeastern Pennsylvania.
+Our 1-year Hospice and Palliative Medicine (HPM) Fellowship – Northeast will train you to care for patients living with serious or terminal chronic illnesses in northeastern Pennsylvania.
 This program will teach you to manage patients’ symptoms and deliver serious illness communication in community settings.

-Our one-year program familiarizes fellows with advanced life support therapies.
-You’ll complete the program ready to confidently counsel patients and families while helping them manage their expectations.
-We also teach you to manage and anticipate complex symptoms in chronic and end-of-life illness.
+Fellows complete the program ready to confidently counsel patients and families while helping them manage their expectations.
+Graduates are board-eligible in Hospice & Palliative Medicine.

 Message from the program director